20 Easy Ways to Reduce Your Plastic Waste Today

 Be honest with yourself about your plastic usage by calculating your footprint here.

-See where you use plastic the most in your daily life – if you can shift to a more sustainable material, do it!
-If it feels too big to tackle, start smaller, and work your way there.
+See where you use plastic the most in your daily life.
+If you can shift to a more sustainable material, do it!
+If it feels too big to tackle, start smaller and work your way up.
 Build good habits every month.

 17. Commit to Reducing Plastic

-Be aware of everything that plastic is in, from latex gloves to skin care products, glitter, and vinyl records!
+Be aware of everything plastic is in, from latex gloves to skin care products, glitter, and vinyl records!
 The list is endless, but don’t get overwhelmed.
-Commit to reducing plastic in just one part of your life to start.
+To start, commit to reducing plastic in just one part of your life.
 Don’t give up if you find yourself relying more on plastic than you want to, and reward yourself for developing good habits.

 18. Use Products Made of Glass